thai-language.comInternet resource

 As in all languages, Thai consonants are those phonemes (or the graphemes that represent them) which are characterized by constraint of the vocal apparatus.

 consonant classThai consonants are divided into three classes, called low, mid, and high, for the purposes of applying the tone rules.
-The consonant class of the initial consonant in a syllable determines the spoken tone of that syllable in accordance with the tone rules.
+The consonant class of the initial consonant in a syllable determines the lexical tone of that syllable in accordance with the tone rules.

 consonant cluster